 There is the need to consult the medical profession if the natal tooth develops sore in the mouth especially tongue or any unusual syndrome.

 Due to the indication of a bad omen for the occurrence of natal teeth parents around the world are always willing to remove the natal teeth.
-There is the need of an adequate education to the public about the natal teeth.
+There is the need for an adequate education to the public about the natal teeth.

 1. Difference Between Natal Teeth and Neonatal teeth

 Natal teeth are the teeth present in the gum line at the time of birth.
 Neonatal teeth are the teeth emerging in the first month of the birth.
-Depending upon the situation there might be the requirement to remove the natal teeth.
+Depending on the situation there might be the requirement to remove the natal teeth.

 2. Natal Teeth Cause